danibalo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-that counts the number of directories and sub-directories in the current directory.
+that displays the 10 newest files in the current directory.